 We talked about how we need to start organizing from scratch if we want to do it manually.
-The folder method is as effective as you make the system be.
+The folder method is as effective as you make the system.
 If you are not sure how to categorize it or put in the folder, you may find it confusing one day when you are looking for a certain font.

 A font manager is an app that can help you categorize the extensive collection of fonts automatically.
 Keep in mind that it also needs several adjustments to work effectively.
-The features of the applet you scroll through the collection and make custom folders as you go.
+The features of the applet you to scroll through the collection and make custom folders as you go.

-Though it mostly works the same with our folder method, it lets you do everything easier through its user-friendly interface.
+Though it mostly works the same as our folder method, it lets you do everything easier through its user-friendly interface.
 Some apps even have an automatic way to sort the fonts by category, style, or custom classification.
 When using the app, remember to do these things:

 The tagging feature is one of the most useful features of the font manager app.
 You cannot create a tag with folders and need to put the font into multiple folders to see where the font fits.

 With tagging, you can categorize the fonts into several categories or tags, and they will be automatically sent to the category folders.
-Instead of copy-and-paste the font into folders, you will only need to think of the effective tags, which can be based on their style, thickness, purpose, and license.
+Instead of copy-and-paste the font into folders, you will only need to think of effective tags, which can be based on their style, thickness, purpose, and license.